ASoldo/rust_ml_ai/README.md

 `nvjpeg-sys` links against NVIDIA's `libnvjpeg`.
-Install the CUDA toolkit (or at least the nvJPEG runtime) and surface the CUDA/LibTorch binaries before running the demo.
+Install the CUDA toolkit (or at least the nvJPEG runtime) and surface the CUDA/LibTorch binaries before running the pipeline.
 On Arch Linux the following environment works end-to-end:

 ```bash
 export PATH=/opt/cuda/bin:$PATH